-On a perfect Memorial Day weekend, a hot, but not yet sweaty temperature marks the start of summer on the East Coast of the United States.
+On a perfect Memorial Day weekend, a rare, sunny, hot, but not yet sweaty temperature marks the start of summer on the East Coast of the United States.
 Boats and kayaks float down the highways.
-Lawn mowers drone like giant bees.
-New lake reeds sway in the evening breeze.
-Barbecue aromas waft through the tinkling of ice in cocktail glasses.
 As the season begins, future pleasures and past memories flirt in the hearts of vacationers.

-Club Paradise is set on Cape Cod, Massachusetts, a glacier-carved, peninsula paradise, home to Wampanoag peoples 10,000 years before Europeans arrived.
+Club Paradise is set on Cape Cod, Massachusetts, a glacier-carved, peninsula paradise.
+Wampanoag peoples roamed the Cape 10,000 years before Europeans arrived.
 Thousands of archaeological sites have been discovered, indicating that what Thoreau wrote was true.
-That the Cape was densely populated by Wampanough and nearby tribes, who migrated around the Cape for the seasonal summer powwow, for the hunting and fishing.
+That the Cape was densely populated by tribes who migrated around the Cape for the seasonal summer powwow, for the hunting and fishing.

 The vacation migration that swells the populations of Cape Cod and Islands is compared to early nomadic tribes led by their shaman on the tracks of game.
 Only now the game pursued is a state of mind, a workers’ consciousness, tolerant of capitalist slavery.

-Nomadic shamanic consciousness is proposed instead of hedonistic down time.
-In a precarious moment in the planet’s history, it is necessary to create paradise at home.
-To conserve resources, cultivate austerity, a mindfulness of the interconnectedness of all beings is crucial, to hold the idea of anima mundi as our relationship to the world, a dream state, and deep awareness of our connection to nature.
+Nomadic shamanic consciousness is proposed in this precarious moment in planet history.
+It is necessary to create paradise at home.
+To conserve resources, cultivate austerity.
+A mindfulness of the interconnectedness of all beings is crucial.
+We must hold the idea of anima mundi as our relationship to the world and deep awareness of our connection to nature.

-“Therefore, we consequently state that: this world is indeed a living being endowed with a soul and intelligence … a single visible living entity containing all other living entities, which by their nature are all related.”
+“Therefore, we may consequently state that: this world is indeed a living being endowed with a soul and intelligence … a single visible living entity containing all other living entities, which by their nature are all related.”
 Plato

 Club Paradise: desire, vacation, redemption, 2 films, 40 years, graphic essay, https://the-otolith.blogspot.com/2019/04/cecelia-chapman.htmland in print http://www.lulu.com/shop/mark-young-editor/otoliths-issue-fifty-three-part-two/paperback/product-24089468.html

-Trouble in Club Paradise: Death, drugs, drunkeness, disaster… polaroids reimagine notorious vacations from literature, news and film on Lake Wequaquet, Cape Cod.
+TROUBLE IN CLUB PARADISE: Death, drugs, drunkeness, disaster… notorious vacations from literature, news and film reimagined in polaroid, Cape Cod.
 Complete series @UnlikelyStories https://www.unlikelystories.org/content/trouble-in-club-paradise